-I'm recently arrived in Saskatoon and in a fit of pique this evening I've decided to update this little profile that I'd let languish when I ran off to Australia.
+I'm recently arrived in Brisbaneand in a fit of pique this evening I've decided to update this little profile that I'd let languish when I ran off to Canada.
 I hope it provides you a bit of entertainment and some sense of what I'm about.

-Unfortunately as a new transplant to Saskatoon I don't know too much about the lay of the land, but would love to learn any preferred haunts you know (unless actually haunted, in which case bring your own proton pack) or other great things around the city.
+Unfortunately as a new transplant to the city I don't know too much about the lay of the land, but would love to learn any preferred haunts you know (unless actually haunted, in which case bring your own proton pack) or other great things around the city.

 For those that have put a lot of thought into your profiles, thanks in advance for your effort and the enjoyable read--you're a cut above.